Hacker News

 Does any serious economic philosophy actually believe that foolishness?

-an hour ago by Kalium
+4 years ago by Kalium

 In feudal times, merchants were often derided for supposedly charging a price different from the "true price" of products.